fsprojects/Paket/docs/content/testimonials.md

 Michael Newton (Technical Architect) [@mavnn](https://twitter.com/mavnn), [15below](http://15below.com)

+## Basware

+> Paket is a tool which makes it easy to manage enterprise application dependencies and component upgrades.

+[Basware](http://www.basware.com/) Purchase to Pay is a large scale enterprise application for simplifying and streamlining key financial processes.

+Managing the 3rd-party component dependencies over more than 100 solutions can be challenging, however Paket handles this well, and guarantees that the dll-libraries are all the correct version.

+With over 80 third party components in use, Paket gives us a clear vision of the dependency tree.
+This helps when making work estimates for major component version upgrades.
+Before taking Paket into use, making work estimates for component upgrades was painful, as the dependencies were not always clearly understood.

+Tuomas Hietanen (Lead Software Engineer) [Basware](http://www.basware.com/)

 ## Please contribute your testimonials!

 Adding new testimonials to this page is easy.
 Just write your quote in plain text, using some Markdown formatting and send a pull request to [docs/content/testimonials.md](https://github.com/fsprojects/Paket/blob/master/docs/content/testimonials.md).